ronaldolipata/airbnb-clone/README.md

 # Airbnb Clone

-This is an on-going project where I use Next.js 13, Tailwind, Prisma, MongoDB, and NextAuth.
+This is an on-going project where I use Next.js 13, TypeScript, Tailwind, Prisma, MongoDB, and NextAuth.

 ## Getting Started